RaykKretzschmar/FeWo-Verwaltung/README.md

 Before running the application, make sure you have the following:

 1. Python 3.6 or newer
-2. python-docx library installed: This can be installed using pip:
+2. requirements installed: This can be installed using pip:
->pip install python-docx
+>pip install -r requirements.txt